luojiahai/luojiahai.github.io/content/about.md

 👋 Hi there, I'm luojiahai.

 I am from Guangzhou, China 🇨🇳, in which I was born and raised.
-I am based in Melbourne, Australia.
+I am currently based in Melbourne, Australia.

+I was born in the Chinese year of Pig 🐷.
+My personality is Architect ([INTJ-A](https://www.16personalities.com/intj-personality/)).
+My Zodiac sign is Cancer ♋, Libra ascendant.

 I completed studies in Computer Science at the University of Melbourne.
 I am working professionally in the computer industry.
 Checkout the [Curriculum Vitae](/cv) for my professional profile.